 These options are great introductions to coursework at Calvin Seminary and would be helpful both as one-time course work for professional development, or as a springboard to further education.

-Studies the historical context, social setting, and epistolary structure of 1 and 2 Thessalonians, and emphasizes the major themes and issues of these letters and their message for the church today.
+Studies the historical context, social setting and epistolary structure of 1 Corinthians, emphasizing the major themes and issues of this letter and its message for the church today.

 Conferences at Calvin Seminary

 Calvin Seminary hosts a number of conferences, lectures, and other public events.
 See any upcoming events below.
 For more information on regular occuring conferences and lectures, visit our Conferences page.